Master Terms of Service

 5.4.2.3.

 Customer-Specific Fine-Tuning.
 Where Customer purchases Activation Support for customer-specific model fine-tuning or customization under a Statement of Work, Corti may use Customer Data solely to create and maintain Customer’s dedicated fine-tuned model instance.
-Such fine-tuning does not constitute general model training and the results will not be incorporated into Corti’s base models or made available to other customers without Customer’s separate written consent under Section 5.4.2.2.
+Such fine-tuning does not constitute general model training and the results will not be incorporated into Corti’s base models or made available to other customers in identifiable form.
+For the avoidance of doubt, Corti may use aggregated, de-identified performance insights derived from fine-tuning engagements (such as error patterns, accuracy benchmarks, and optimisation techniques) to improve the Platform generally, provided that such insights cannot reasonably be used to identify Customer, reconstruct Customer Data, or reverse-engineer Customer's fine-tuned model.

 5.4.2.4.